Startpage: Early history

-Startpage.com began as a web directory on January 28th, 1998 and started mirroring Ixquick in 2003.
+Startpage.com began as a web directory on January 28, 1998 and started mirroring Ixquick in 2003.
 On 7 July 2009, the company re-launched Startpage.com to fetch results only from the Google search engine.
 Prior to the release of Tor Browser version 4.5 in April 2015, Startpage.com was its default search engine.

 Merger and recent history

 On 29 March 2016, Ixquick.com was merged into the Startpage.com search engine.
-However, Ixquick was still available at Ixquick.eu, Ixquick.info and the Ixquick Search App until 2nd of April 2018, when they were discontinued.
+However, Ixquick was still available at Ixquick.eu, Ixquick.info and the Ixquick Search App until 2 April 2018, when they were discontinued.
 As of 2017, Startpage fields an estimated 2 billion searches.
 The company was one of 200 European companies that opposed the F.C.C. implementation of policies ending net neutrality.

 In October 2019, Privacy One Group, owned by adtech company System1, acquired a majority stake in Startpage.
 An initial lack of transparency surrounding the deal caused some concern among privacy researchers, leading to its removal from the PrivacyTools review website.
 After responding to questions from PrivacyTools team members, Startpage was able to clarify that the acquisition would not impact their privacy-focused mission, and its recommendation was ultimately restored.
 According to the company, its "founders may unilaterally reject any potential technical change that could negatively affect user privacy".
 By maintaining its headquarters and operations in the Netherlands, Startpage continues to be protected by Dutch and European Union (EU) privacy laws.

 In May 2020, Vivaldi announced that its browser had added Startpage as an optional or default search engine.

+In August 2026, Mozilla added Startpage as a built-in default search engine choice in Firefox 154 for desktop users in Germany, France, Austria, Switzerland, and the Netherlands, with support for Android and iOS planned to follow.